yshmarov/hotwire_native_rails/README.md

 ## Usage

+Recommended to use with [my fork of iOS Hotwire Native starter app](https://github.com/yshmarov/hotwire-native-ios/tree/superails-extensions-2/Demo).

 #### Helpers
 - `viewport_meta_tag` - forbid zooming on mobile/native
 - use `data: { turbo_action: replace_if_native }` to submit authentication forms & forms in modals
 - `:mobile` request variant. `index.html+mobile.erb`
 - override link_to to not open internal links in in-app browser on native app
-- conditionally override page title for native apps
+- conditionally override page `<title>` for native apps

 #### CSS
 - `turbo-native:` css variant (works with CSS and Tailwind)